stylesuxx/v3xctrl/docs/Client.md

 This service starts services on startup according to the configuration.

 ### rc-video
 This service is responsible for sending the video feed to the server.
-It is not running by default and needs to be enabled in the config first.

-> This service does not need to be enabled.
-It is started by the `rc-service-manager` service if enabled in the config
+> This service is not meant to be enabled.
+It is started by the `rc-service-manager` service if autostart is enabled in the config.

 ### rc-control
 This service is responsible for the control connection between client and server and is ultimately what controls the actuators.
-It is not running by default and needs to be enabled in the config first.

-> This service does not need to be enabled explicitly via systemd. it is started by the `rc-service-manager` service if enabled in the config
+> This service is not meant to be enabled.
+It is started by the `rc-service-manager` service if autostart is enabled in the config.